 There are also some things that might be legal in the country you visit, but still illegal in the United States.
 You can be prosecuted in the United States for engaging in sexual conduct with children or for using or disseminating child pornography in a foreign country regardless of the legality of these activities under that country’s laws.
 Counterfeit and pirated goods are illegal in the United States and if you purchase them in a foreign country, you may be breaking local law as well.

-You should carry your passport with you at all times when you are in Hungary.
-Hungarian law requires all visitors to carry their pasports; a photocopy of the passport is not a valid substitute; .
+You should carry your passport with you at all times.
+Hungarian law requires all visitors to carry their passports; a photocopy of the passport is not a valid substitute.
 You may be taken in for questioning if you don’t have your passport with you.
-Since expert pickpockets frequent tourist areas and train stations, it is a good idea to keep your passport in a safe place.
+Since expert pickpockets frequent tourist areas and train stations, please keep your passport in a safe place.
 Hungary has a “zero tolerance” policy on drinking and driving.
 You should not drive after drinking, regardless of the amount of alcohol you have consumed.
 If you break local laws in Hungary, your U.S. passport won’t help you avoid arrest or prosecution.

 Arrest notifications in host country: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in that country, others may not.
 To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained overseas.